 Group Policy Editor (Gpedit.msc) is centralized management and configuration of the Windows operating system, applications, and users’ settings.
 In Windows 10 Pro edition, Gpedit.msc is enabled by default, but it is not enabled on Windows 10 Home.
-If you try to access the group policy editor, you get the message “gpedit.msc not found.”
+Therefore, if you try to access the group policy editor, you get the message “gpedit.msc not found.”

 What is Group Policy (gpedit.msc)?